Explainable AI by BAPC -- Before and After correction Parameter Comparison: Conclusion and Outlook

-We have shown that explainability of a machine learning model acting as a corrector to a parametric base model can be established in the framework of model-agnostic, local surrogates.
-The results are presented in terms of interpretations which the parameter shifts of the base model provide.
+In this work, we have introduced a new model-agnostic approach to provide explainability of an AI-model acting as a corrector of a parametric, interpretable base model.
+The explainability is established in the framework of local surrogates, more precisely, it is provided in terms of a parameter shift that is \emph{locally} interpretable in the context of the base model.
 We furthermore provided criteria for accuracy of the AI-correction and fidelity of the base model's change, caused by the AI-model, within local neighborhoods.
 In an application of BAPC to a simulated data set, we investigated the influence of noisy data as well as of the choice of the local neighborhood.
-Although BAPC is found to be robust against noise, the level of noise in the data does, not surprisingly, influence both accuracy and fidelity.
-However, the choice of the local neighborhood seems to have a larger effect on fidelity than noisy data.
-This aspect as well as the question of how to find an optimal neighborhood, will be addressed in future work.

-For the case of predicting success of startup companies, the method of BAPC connects data of psychological profiles (represented by the machine learning model) with 'hard' KPI-business variables via the parameter changes of the base model.
-Here, the risk affinity of the startup's founder can be interpreted in terms of the effective demand.
+Although the AI-model's explanation of BAPC is found to be fairly robust against noise, the level of noise in the data does, not surprisingly, influence both accuracy and fidelity, leading to a distinction between \emph{weak} and \emph{strong BAPC Criteria}.
+On the other hand, the choice of the local neighborhood does likewise influence accuracy and fidelity and thus also the choice of suitable parameters $\delta_1$ and $\delta_2$ of the weak BAPC Criteria (PC1) and (PC2).
+We determined an optimal local region by using a minimization criterion on estimations of $\delta_1$ and $\delta_2$ from multiple experiments.
+Finally, we provided an upper bound for surrogate inaccuracy that was checked in experiments with the result that under the presence of noise, the upper bound is smallest for some positive $r$ (see Fig.~\ref{fig:thm2.1}).
+Furthermore, finding the optimal radius (i.e. optimal $\U(X_n)$) for a given noise level, this radius tends to zero for the noise intensity becoming small.
+However, the probability $\P[|\varepsilon_n\;-\;\Delta f(X_n)|> s(\eta_1+\eta_2)]$ for fixed $\eta_1, \eta_2>0$ and MAE $s=\E[|\varepsilon(X)\,|\,X\in\U(X_n)]$ doesn't converge to zero, but shows to have a minimum at some 'ideal' case-dependent positive noise intensity.